Skip to content

-• View the odds for the top men and women at the 2020 US Open
+• Look back at the odds to win the 2020 US Open

 • Looking for current US Open odds?

-The 2020 US Open begins Monday, August 31st, and will be played at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.
-We’ve been tracking the odds of every player involved leading up to the event, and have charted them below in a series of easy-to-follow graphs.
+The 2020 US Open began Monday, August 31st, and was played at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.
+We’ve tracked the odds of every player involved leading up to the event, and have charted them below in a series of easy-to-follow graphs.
 Each graph has been generated by averaging the odds from multiple sportsbooks to give you a better sense of each player’s true chance of winning the 2020 US Open.

 2020 US Open Men’s Singles Top Contenders